-An exciting rotational opportunity has arisen for an experienced, self-motivated & proactive physiotherapist with excellent communication & caseload management skills.
-The rotations are based in the Scarborough Community Therapy and Urgent Community Response services.
-This role will support patients to remain at home and be as independent as possible by providing specialist physiotherapy assessment & interventions to patients with a wide variety of clinical conditions in their usual place of residence and intermediate care settings within the local community.
+This role will support patients to remain at home and be as independent as possible by providing specialist physiotherapy assessment & interventions to patients with a stroke diagnosis, in their usual place of residence and intermediate care settings within the local community.

 To succeed in this role you will need to be passionate about community healthcare provision,

 able to tackle key priorities with enthusiasm & have the tenacity to deliver in an ever changing environment.
 We are committed to our trust values of caring, learning & growing & offer a variety of learning opportunities with regular supervision and in-service training programmes.
 As a senior therapist you will have management and supervision responsibilities for junior staff, students and contribute to service development.

 Humber NHS Foundation Trust provides a number of staff benefits including personal car lease scheme, discounted gym membership & attractive pension scheme.
 Main duties of the job